Nikita Volodin: Partnership with Alina Ustimkina

-Partnership with Atakhanova
+Partnership with Amina Atakhanova

 Volodin and Amina Atakhanova teamed up in early 2018, coached by Alexei Sokolov in Saint Petersburg.
 In April 2018, they won gold at the Russian Youth Championships Elder Age.
 Their partnership ended following that season.
 Following this, Volodin did approach Russian women's singles skater, Evgenia Medvedeva, asking if she was interested in trying to pair skating with him but she declined his offer.

-Partnership with Hase
+Partnership with Minerva Fabienne Hase

 In June 2022, Volodin was introduced by coach, Dmitri Savin, to German pair skater, Minerva Fabienne Hase, whose long partnership with Nolan Seegert had ended following the 2022 Winter Olympics.
 Agreeing to skate together and represent her country, they trained through the 2022–23 season while waiting for Volodin to be released by the Figure Skating Federation of Russia.
 Initially, the pair were unable to communicate due to Volodin being unable to speak German nor English at the time.
 Savin would thus act as the team's translator until Volodin learned to speak English well enough to interact with Hase.

 Volodin was released by the Russian federation in May 2022.
 It was subsequently announced that the pair would train in Berlin Germany with coaches, Rico Rex and Knut Schubert.
 In addition, Savin would continue working with the pair by acting as their coach at international competitions.